Model relationships using document references

 // Defines the nested `store` field.

-// The `store` field accepts `Store` collection documents.
+// The `store` field accepts a reference to

 store: Ref<Store>,